andre-ls/dactory/Field_Specifications/Employees/City.md

 - Field Name: City
 - Parent Table: Employees
 - Shared By:
 - Description: Name of the City where the Employee is resident.
-It should be used, together with other Address Fields, to send any necessary Documents or Promotional Seasonal Prizes.
+It should be used, together with other Address Fields, to send any necessary items,such as Documents and Equipments.

 ## Physical Elements